Looking for cherry blossoms in Seattle?

 6. Seattle Center

 Every spring, cherry blossom trees bloom at Seattle Center.
 The best time to go see them is in April during the annual free festival that celebrates Japanese culture.
-The 2024 Seattle Cherry Blossom and Japanese Cultural Festival takes place on April 12-14.
-Read more about the festival on the Seattle Center website.
+The 2025 Seattle Cherry Blossom and Japanese Cultural Festival takes place during April 11-13.
+Read more about this year’s festival on the Seattle Center website.